gguex/lexical_proportion_GGX_AXS/README.md

-This code will analyse a text file (by default, the Jule Vernes novel "De la Terre à la Lune" found on http://www.gutenberg.org/files/799/799-0.txt) to compute lexical proportions for different properties.
+This code will analyse a text file (by default, the Jule Vernes novel "De la Terre à la Lune" found on http://www.gutenberg.org/files/799/799-0.txt) to compute lexical proportions for different word properties.
 It will need a file containing french stopwords (we use here the file provided by Jacques Savoy http://members.unine.ch/jacques.savoy/clef/frenchST.txt).